canonical/lxd/doc/instances.md

 #### MAAS integration
-If you're using MAAS to manage the physical network under your LXD host and want to attach your containers directly to a MAAS managed network, LXD can be configured to interact with MAAS so that it can track your containers.
+If you're using MAAS to manage the physical network under your LXD host and want to attach your instances directly to a MAAS managed network, LXD can be configured to interact with MAAS so that it can track your instances.

-At the daemon level, you must configure `maas.api.url` and `maas.api.key`, then set the `maas.subnet.ipv4` and/or `maas.subnet.ipv6` keys on the container or profile's `nic` entry.
+At the daemon level, you must configure `maas.api.url` and `maas.api.key`, then set the `maas.subnet.ipv4` and/or `maas.subnet.ipv6` keys on the instance or profile's `nic` entry.

-This will have LXD register all your containers with MAAS, giving them proper DHCP leases and DNS records.
+This will have LXD register all your instances with MAAS, giving them proper DHCP leases and DNS records.

 If you set the `ipv4.address` or `ipv6.address` keys on the nic, then